What Is the Metaverse, and Why Does It Matter to the Crypto Space?

 Are Metaverse Tokens Different from the Rest?

 Non-fungible tokens aren’t just the currency of the various virtual world communities; they’re also fueling the growth of the metaverse.
-Some virtual reality platforms make it possible to participate at no cost, but to buy or trade virtual assets, you’ll need cryptocurrency or Ethereum-based tokens, such as MANA or SAND.
+Some virtual reality platforms make it possible to participate at no cost, but to buy or trade virtual assets, you’ll need cryptocurrency or Ethereum-based tokens, such as MANA, GALA, SAND or APE.
 You can trade these tokens for virtual goods, services or experiences.
 You can also purchase access to user-created virtual world games.

 These tokens are recorded on the blockchain and can be traded just like the assets they represent.
 The NFT market has surged, with some metaverse users seeing NFTs as collectibles and others using them as investments.
 The tokens are ultimately a way to own digital assets within games, the metaverse, or other digital environments.